fair-data-collective/excel2rdf-site/docs/AutomaticWorkflow.md

           git push
 ```

-The file `excel2rdf.yml` describes a single job named `convert-validate-deploy-vocabulary` consisting of following steps:
+The file `excel2rdf.yml` describes a single job named `convert-validate-deploy-vocabulary` consisting of the following steps:

 - `prepare`: which configures git on docker `ubuntu-latest` running on a virtual machine and downloads `xls2rdf` and `qSKOS` applications from their associated Github repositories

-- `build`: executes `xls2rdf` considering `vocabulary.xlsx` as its input, while producing `vocabulary.ttl` as the its output, and moves and renames the log produced in this step to the folder `./logs/`
+- `build`: executes `xls2rdf` considering `vocabulary.xlsx` as its input, while producing `vocabulary.ttl` as its output, and moves and renames the log produced in this step to the folder `./logs/`

-- `validate`: runs `qSKOS` on the produced `vocabulary.ttl` and stores the resulting log to to the folder `./logs/`
+- `validate`: runs `qSKOS` on the produced `vocabulary.ttl` and stores the resulting log to the folder `./logs/`

-- `deploy`: removes `qSKOS` and `xls2rdf` from the clone repository, adds and commits changes of the clone repository, pushes the commits to Github
+- `deploy`: removes `qSKOS` and `xls2rdf` from the cloned repository, adds and commits changes of the cloned repository, pushes the commits to Github